Follow These 6 Steps for Negotiating With Your Boss for More Vacation Time

 So how’d she do it?
 And how can you?

-Basse notes that because she worked for a smaller business, there was more flexibility when negotiating and that her boss, as the owner, had the authority to make this kind of decision.
+Because she worked for a smaller business, Basse noted that there was more flexibility when negotiating and that her boss, as the owner, had the authority to make this kind of decision.

-Depending on the company you work for, your ability to negotiate could initially be limited, explains career coach Loren Margolis, CEO of Training & Leadership Success.
+Depending on the company you work for, your ability to negotiate could initially be limited, explained career coach Loren Margolis, CEO of Training & Leadership Success.

-“Smaller, more nimble companies can be more flexible in terms of certain perks,” Margolis says.
+“Smaller, more nimble companies can be more flexible in terms of certain perks,” Margolis said.
 “For structured, more established companies, you need to know their policies.”

 But policies aren’t necessarily written in stone.

-“Talk to HR, knowledgeable colleagues who’ve done something similar and read the employee handbook,” Margolis advises about making your case that your company should change a policy.
+“Talk to HR, knowledgeable colleagues who’ve done something similar and read the employee handbook,” Margolis advised about making your case that your company should change a policy.
 “Do some research.”

 Don’t start planning that extended European vacation just yet.

-Basse says it took her a year of documenting concrete examples of her accomplishments on a Google doc.
+Basse said it took her a year of documenting concrete examples of her accomplishments on a Google doc.

-“Start by writing down your wins,” Basse says.
+“Start by writing down your wins,” Basse said.
 “Document everything, even if it’s small.
 Little things amount to big things.”

 Next, she assigned a monetary value to each accomplishment, from the extra hours she put in on the weekends to her assistance on projects that fell outside her assigned duties.